 About Home-made Cherry Pie Filling:

-So if love cherries, if you love things like cherry pie or anything else that’s normally made with cherry pie filling, even if you don’t mind the canned filling, I urge you to try your hand at a Home-made Cherry Pie Filling.
+So if you love cherries, if you love things like cherry pie or anything else that’s normally made with cherry pie filling, even if you don’t mind the canned filling, I urge you to try your hand at a Home-made Cherry Pie Filling.
 It’s a total game-changer.
-When you make this easy pie filling, you can make it just how you like it.
-Make it more or less sweet, add a little or a lot of lemon, maybe an extract like almond – that’s a classic pairing.

 Technical Stuff About Canning & Freezing Cherries:

-Canned fillings, whether commercial or homemade, unlike this recipe, have to follow a lot of rules.
-There has to be the right proportion of cherries to sugar and acid to properly preserve it, and that usually makes them pretty sweet.
-If you’d like to see a recipe suitable for preserving (or canning, or “putting up” which is the term I grew up with) check out Cherry Pie Filling from the National Center for Home Preservation.
+Canned fillings, whether commercial or homemade, have to follow rules.
+There has to be the right proportion of cherries to sugar and acid to properly preserve.
+Check out the Cherry Pie Filling from the National Center for Home Preservation for a canned filling.
 I love that site and use it all the time.

 Saving Money on Home-made Cherry Pie Filling:

-The best way to save money on this recipe is to buy your cherries in season.
-Grow your own, check with friends, check farmer’s markets and watch for killer sales at the grocery.
+Buy your cherries in season.
+Grow your own, check with friends, check farmer’s markets, and watch for killer sales at the grocery.
+And be open if a neighbor should stop by with cherries!

 - about 2 pounds fresh cherries, about 4 cups pitted; you may wish to halve large cherries